“Let’s go shopping!”

 Encourage your team to keep an eye on what customers are saying about your brand online.
 Resolving their concerns on a public platform will help your business create a strong brand image.

 Moreover, wishing customers on their birthdays or anniversaries and tagging them can go a long way in building customer loyalty.
-As a part of your social media strategy, you can also run contests, and reward customers with special gifts or discount coupons.
+As a part of your social media strategy, you can also run contests, and reward customers with special gifts, high-end promotional products or discount coupons.

 6. Empower Online Shoppers With a Knowledge Base